donno2048/CITUR-L/README.md

 # CITUR
 create iso to use [the linux version of Rosehip](https://github.com/donno2048/Rosehip-L)

+## In linux:
-run init.sh in linux to create the iso using `yes | sudo bash ./init.sh`
+run init.sh to create the iso using `yes | sudo bash ./init.sh`

 if you get `bash: sudo: command not found` error you just need to run `apt-get install sudo`

+make sure you are using internet which doesn't require any special certificate.

+## Open the desktop app from the interpreter of the iso:
 in the iso run the word rosehip to open the desktop

-make sure you are using internet which doesn't require any special certificate.

-you can also use [the windows version of CITUR](https://github.com/donno2048/CITUR)

-the windows iso and the linux iso both using the same [setup steps](https://gist.github.com/donno2048/2fb40cc45e742a03feddb957896bfdb6) after you have the iso file

-if you're using windows and want to build this iso yourself there is no problem, here are the steps to do it:
+## In windows:

 1. download and install [docker desktop](https://download.docker.com/win/stable/Docker%20Desktop%20Installer.exe)